History of the United States debt ceiling: 1970s

 Prior to the Budget and Impoundment Control Act of 1974, the debt ceiling played an important role since Congress had few opportunities to hold hearings and debates on the budget.
 James Surowiecki argued that the debt ceiling lost its usefulness after these reforms to the budget process.

-In 1979, noting the potential problems of hitting a default, Dick Gephardt imposed the "Gephardt Rule," a parliamentary rule that deemed the debt ceiling raised when a budget was passed.
+In 1979, noting the potential problems of hitting a default, Dick Gephardt (Rep, D-MO) imposed the "Gephardt Rule," a parliamentary rule that deemed the debt ceiling raised when a budget was passed.
 This resolved the contradiction in voting for appropriations but not voting to fund them.
 The rule stood until it was repealed by Congress in 1995.

 Number of requests for increase

 Depending on who is doing the research, it is said that the US has raised its debt ceiling (in some form or other) at least 90 times in the 20th century.

-The debt ceiling was raised 74 times from March 1962 to May 2011, including 18 times under Ronald Reagan, eight times under Bill Clinton, seven times under George W. Bush, and five times under Barack Obama.
-In practice, the debt ceiling has never been reduced, even though the public debt itself may have reduced.
+The debt ceiling was raised 74 times from March 1962 to May 2011, including 18 times under Ronald Reagan, eight times under Bill Clinton, and seven times under George W. Bush.

 Congress has raised the debt ceiling 14 times from 2001 to 2016.
-The debt ceiling was raised a total of 7 times (total increase of $5365bil) during Pres.
-Bush's eight-year term and it was raised 11 times (as of 03/2015 a total increase of $6498bil) during Pres.
-Obama's eight years in office.
+The debt ceiling was raised a total of 7 times (total increase of $5.365 trillion) during President Bush's eight-year term and it was raised 11 times (total increase of $6.498 trillion) during President Obama's eight years in office.